Alextopher/mahoney-best/content/robotics/commands.md

 This can be a decent trade-off to make, especially when:

-- If your control loop is complex enough might want to consider running it on a separate thread
+- Your control loop is complex enough that you want to consider running it on a separate thread.
-- Offloading a control loop to a motor controller often means it can run at a higher frequency (1000 Hz on a SparkMAX)
+- Offloading a control loop to a motor controller often means it can run at a higher frequency (1000 Hz on a SparkMAX).
-- Your subsystem only has a single mode of control
+- Your subsystem only has a single mode of control.

 ### WPILib "New Commands"

 That was a lot!
 I'm not sure about you, but I got tired of writing commands like this [back in 2018](https://github.com/FRC5881/2018Robot/tree/master/src/main/java/org/techvalleyhigh/frc5881/powerup/robot/commands).
-Luckily, new versions of WPILib supports something called "Command Compositions".
+Luckily, new versions of WPILib support something called "Command Compositions".
 These are powerful tools that allow us to build complex commands out of smaller parts.

-> "Composition" is a heavily overloaded term in programming, here we're using it to mean "building complex things out of simpler parts".
+"Composition" is the same word we use in Math to describe building complex functions out of simpler parts.
+In this statement `h(x) = f(g(x))`, `h` is a "composition", of `f` and `g`.

 Let's take a look at how we could rewrite `ExtendClimberCommand`, `ClimberToHeightCommand`, and `ClimberSetPointCommand` using the modern command framework: